rohit-mehra/pharmacy_counting_challenge/README.md

 2.  _Total cost per drug:_ Sum up costs for grouped data in the previous step.
 Null values and other noise is handled by filling in with the average.

+3.  _Sort descending order of total sum:_ Finally sort the grouped -> aggregated data based on total_sum per drug.
+This is a stable sort.
+Data was sorted before grouping based on drug_name, hence in case of a tie, the stability will allow to break the tie based on drug_name.

 Note: The total sum might not matchup exactly with true value if the values are floats, compare by having a tolerance or rounding the decimals.

 # Instructions